mozzius/atproto-pictures/README.md

 1. _Cache the PDS resolution_.
 Use Worker KV or something.
 2. _Adjust the quality settings_.
 This example is ultra compressed, for a laugh.
 Also costs.
 But mostly laughs.
+3. _Verify the CID_.
+In a production setting, you will want to verify that the blob that the PDS returns actually matches the CID - theoretically, it might not!
+The simplest way to do this is to load the blob into memory and hash it, and make sure it matches.
+Cache this heavily!